-There are three main components of the HSST curricula, which reflect the five domains of Good Scientific Practice (GSP):
+The 3 main components of the HSST curricula reflect the 5 domains of Good Scientific Practice (GSP):

 - Clinical and scientific skills, values, behaviours and attitudes relating to professionalism and the delivery of scientific/clinical services (Domains 1 and 3)